 It is very important to communicate what you really want.
 You have the right to set sexual limits and to communicate them.
+It's not unfeminine to express an interest in having sex, and it's not "uncool" to make your lack of interest clear.

 If you don't like what someone is saying or doing to you, tell them how you feel.
 Be very clear and assertive.
-If you mean no, say "NO."
+If you mean no, say "NO!"